Article I. Name

 The co-chairs will create Ad Hoc Committees, as needed.
 If an Ad Hoc Committee is created, a committee chair will be appointed by ASNNA co-chairs and will report back to ASNNA during formal activities.
 Ad Hoc Committees may meet as needed to complete their assigned tasks.
 Examples of committees include:

 - Evaluation & Reporting

 - Policy, Systems, and Environmental Change

 - Food Security and SNAP-Ed Outreach

-- A winter conference, hosted by a member state, will be conducted each February.
+- An Annual Conference, hosted by a member state, will be conducted each February.

-- A business meeting will be held during each Winter Conference.
+- A business meeting will be held during each Annual Conference.

 - A meeting may be scheduled during the SNE Annual Conference in July of each year.

-Nominations for the co-chair and steering committee will be accepted from the membership by the Immediate Past Chair.
+Nominations for the Leadership Team will be accepted from the membership by the Immediate Past Chair.